ero646545/code_autocomplete_manual/docs/addon_development.rst

 bottom.

 From time to time it is useful to *Restart Blender* to have a clean working environment, so that you are not effected by earlier code executions.
+This operator currently only works on Windows.

 When your addon is in a state so that you want to share it, the *Export as Zip* operator becomes very handy.
 After clicking you have to choose an output location